l0geshd/system-design/general-question.md

 - Read write ratio
 - High availablity needed?
 - Throttling requests for users
+- is any service is having sigle point of failure

 ## High level es timates
 - Traffic estimates